Merck Manual

 Symptoms and Signs of Hypertensive Emergencies

-Blood pressure is elevated, often markedly (systolic pressure > 180 mm Hg).
+Blood pressure is elevated, often markedly (systolic pressure > 180 mm Hg and/or diastolic pressure 120 mm Hg).
 Central nervous system symptoms include rapidly changing neurologic abnormalities (eg, confusion, transient cortical blindness, hemiparesis, hemisensory defects, seizures).
 Cardiovascular symptoms include chest pain and dyspnea.
 Renal involvement may be asymptomatic, although severe azotemia due to advanced renal failure may cause lethargy or nausea.

 Diagnosis of Hypertensive Emergencies

-• Testing to identify target-organ involvement: ECG, urinalysis, blood urea nitrogen (BUN), creatinine; if neurologic findings, head CT
+• Testing to identify target-organ involvement: ECG, urinalysis, serum electrolytes, and creatinine; if neurologic findings, head CT

-Testing typically includes ECG, urinalysis, and serum BUN and creatinine.
+Testing typically includes ECG, urinalysis, and serum electrolytes, and creatinine.

 Patients with neurologic findings require head CT to diagnose intracranial bleeding, edema, or infarction.